CelesteGiraffe/Hardstuck-frontend/README.md

 3. (Later) Enable the BakkesMod plugin to start sending MMR logs automatically.

+## How to use

+1. **Launch the stack**
+  - Run the API (`cd api && npm start`) and keep it listening on `http://localhost:4000`.
+  - Start the UI (`cd ui && npm run dev -- --host`) and open the Vite URL in your browser.

+2. **Log training**
+  - Create skills and presets in the UI.
+  - Begin a preset from the Home screen or use the quick timer to log a focused block tied to a skill.
+  - Add notes and adjust block durations if needed so the session reflects your actual work.

+3. **Track performance**
+  - Let the BakkesMod plugin POST to `/api/mmr-log` after matches, or use the manual form on the History screen.
+  - Visit the History screen to view skill summaries and playlist-specific MMR trends.

+4. **Verify everything**
+  - Run `npm test` from the repo root to execute the API Jest suite and the UI `svelte-check`/TypeScript checks at once.

 ## Testing

 Run everything with a single command from the project root: